 Folklore and history

-Almost forgotten to history due to the loss of Native American wisdom, the Aronia Berry was considered to be an essential part of the daily health needs of many tribes.
+Almost forgotten to history due to the loss of the wisdom of Indigenous peoples of North America, the Aronia Berry was considered to be an essential part of the daily health needs of many tribes.
 As well as consuming the berries, they used the leaves and twigs of the plant to make a decoction that was used to ward off colds and other winter illnesses.
 The juice of the berries was used as dyes, war paint and for treating cuts and abrasions.

-According to an ethnobotanical account from 1933, the Forest Potawatomi tribe reported that “they eat the berries from this plant, but they are entirely too bitter to suit the white man.”
-Among North American settlers, both the berries and the bark were used as an astringent.
+According to an ethnobotanical account from 1933, the Forest Potawatomi tribe reported that “they eat the berries from this plant.”
+Among Europeans, both the berries and the bark were used as an astringent.

 Ivan Vladimirovich Michurin, the renowned Russian botanist was among the first to recognise the value of Aronia Berries outside of the US.
 Due to its nutritional properties, ease of growing, and its extraordinary resilience, Michurin thought it would be a good candidate to survive the frigid Siberian winters.
 Known for his ability as a genetic tinkerer, he made some improvements before sending it.
 A genotype he developed was named in his honour, Aronia mitschurinii.
 It is still cultivated on an industrial scale near Moscow and St. Petersburg.
 The Aronia Berry was later used in the Soviet Space Program to enhance the diets of Russian cosmonauts.

-This antioxidant rich berry may just be breaking into mainstream health circles as a trendy new superfood; however, it has long been known by Native Americans for its health and nutritional benefits.
+This antioxidant rich berry may just be breaking into mainstream health circles as a trendy new superfood; however, it has long been known by Indigenous peoples of North America for its health and nutritional benefits.